-In models with much smaller couplings of extended Higgs bosons to the Z boson, the ILC can search for the pair production of the new bosons.
-The primary reactions are $e^+e^- \rightarrow AH$ , where H is a heavy neutral CP-even boson and A is a heavy neutral CP-odd boson, and $e^+e^- \rightarrow H^+H^-$ .
-If the new Higgs bosons decay into final states that are completely visible in the ILC detectors, the discovery of these reactions is straightforward almost all of the way up to the production thresholds $E{CM} = m_A + m_H$ or $E{CM} = 2m{H^+}$ [521].
-However, there are more difficult cases, and these also have significant opportunity for discovery at the ILC.
-An example is the Inert Doublet Model (IDM) [522, 523, 524, 525].
-This is a 2-Higgs doublet model with a $Z_2$ symmetry that prevents the scalars of the second doublet from coupling directly to the SM fermions.
+the scalars of the second doublet from coupling directly to the SM fermions.
 This implies that the lightest particle in the second double will be stable and can be a candidate for the particle of dark matter.
-Models with IDM scalar masses of the order of 100 GeV are still consistent with constraints from direct detection experiments, relic density of dark matter, as well as with all collider and lowenergy limits.
+Models with IDM scalar masses of the order of 100 GeV are still consistent with constraints from direct detection experiments, relic density of dark matter, as well as with all collider and low-energy limits.
 In this model, the final neutral boson (it is assumed to be H) is invisible.
-The visible signals are leptons emitted in the decay of the A or $H^{\pm}$ to the H through off-shell or on-shell Wor Z exchange (depending on the scalar mass difference).
-The phenomenology of this model has been studied extensively in [518, 519, 526, 527].
-Working with the benchmark scenarios proposed in [528, 529], this study investigated the significance of signatures with two muons or an electron and a muon in the final state.
-The results are presented in Fig. 10.14.
+The visible signals are leptons emitted in the decay of the A or $H^{\pm}$ to the H through off-shell or on-shell W or Z exchange (depending on the scalar mass difference).
+The phenomenology of this model has been studied extensively in [572, 573, 580, 581, 582].
+Working with the benchmark scenarios proposed in [583, 584], this study investigated the significance of signatures with two muons or an electron and a muon in the final state.
+The results are presented in Fig. 10.15.
 For the integrated luminosity of 1 ab-1, the expected discovery reach of 500 GeV ILC extends up to the sum of neutral scalar masses of 330 GeV and up to charged scalar masses of 200 GeV.
+The ILC capabilities for models with light, weakly coupled scalar bosons are reviewed in [585, 586].